ntop/PF_RING/doc/modules/af_xdp.rst

 ==============

 PF_RING since version 7.5 includes support for AF_XDP adapters,
-however this is available from source code only, using the --enabled-xdp configure flag when compiling the userspace library.
+this is available from source code only and should be enabled by default (unless the *--enabled-xdp* configure flag is specified) when compiling the userspace library.

 Prerequisite
 ------------